wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

    Click the picture above here for a larger image in a new window.

+   The list apps shown above are <strong>"Managed apps"</strong> developed by Salesforce itself.

    The "Sales" app is the base CRM (Customer Relationship Management) app.
    PROTIP: CRM (Customer Relationship Management) is the Salesforce company's stock market symbol.
 CRM is the main offering from Salesforce as a company.

-   The apps shown on this page are <strong>"Managed apps"</strong> developed by Salesforce itself.

    <strong>"AppExchange apps"</strong> are developed by 3rd parties, usually an ISV (Independent Software Vendor) Salesforce partners.
 AppExchange is the name of the marketplace where such apps are available, either free or for a fee.